DoktorSDE/P4wnP1-Scripts/README.md

 In the GUI R LOCKED you can find scripts wich dont use the Run application or the Powershell.
 These can be used at Restricted computers.

-In the Trigger folder you can find every Script that is sat to run as a Trigger application.
+In the Trigger folder you can find every Script that is set to run as a Trigger application.

 You may have to code.